 Overview & 2024 Volkswagen Atlas specs

-How interesting that in the space of two months we had three SUVs made for the North American market with plenty of space and three rows of seats.
+How interesting that in the space of two months, we had three SUVs made for the North American market with plenty of space and three rows of seats.
 Almost as curious as Volkswagen’s decision to update this model, instead of presenting a new generation.
-This is the 2024 Volkswagen Atlas Cross Sport, which are known as Volkswagen Teramont in other markets, and which appear with a refreshed design, a cabin with more technology and four-cylinder engines only.
+This is the 2024 Volkswagen Atlas Cross Sport, which is known as Volkswagen Teramont in other markets, and which appears with a refreshed design, a cabin with more technology, and four-cylinder engines only.

 The VR6 engine that Volkswagen itself patented and used for years will no longer power the Atlas 2024, and surely when the Teramont (or Tavendor) is updated this engine will be absent.
 It is not the first time that Volkswagen has removed the presence of this engine, but considering that only the Latin Teramont and Chinese Audi Q6 use it, I doubt it will appear in other models in the future.
 The truth is that a four-cylinder turbo does the same thing more efficiently.